 It is notable that the 4000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1D or the Canon 4000D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.